Docker First Image

 Now that you have a better understanding of images, it's time to create your own.
-Our goal here is to create an image that sandboxes a small application.
+Our goal here is to create an image that sandboxes a small Flask application.

 The goal of this exercise is to create a Docker image which will run a Flask app.